microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 ## 📰 Latest News 📰

--[April 10th, 2023] Release of DeepSpeed-Chat, try it today!
-Check out our [blog for more details](url).
+-[April 11th, 2023] Release of DeepSpeed-Chat, try it today!
+Check out our [blog for more details](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat).

 ## 🚀 What is DeepSpeed Chat 🚀